Enase/serverless-ses-template/README.md

 --sesTemplatesRegion The region used to populate your templates.
 Default: see "Region fallback sequence" in readme.md.
 [OPTIONAL]
 --sesTemplateConfig  Template configuration file path.
 Default: see "Template configuration file sequence" in readme.md.
 [OPTIONAL]
 --stage        The stage used to populate your templates.
 Default: the first stage found in your project.
-[OPTIONAL] --alias        Template alias, works only with sesTemplatesAddStageAlias option enabled.
 [OPTIONAL] --removeMissed Set this flag in order to remove templates those are not present in your configuration file.
 [OPTIONAL]
 ```
 ---